Shubham-Vandara/Shubham-Vandara/README.md

 ## Hello

-- I’m Shubham Vandara.
+- Hello I’m Shubham Vandara.
 - Welcome to my Git-Hub profile.
-Here I am upload my projects.
-I hope it will help you in certain points in your programming journey.
+Here I am uploading my projects.
+I hope it will help you at certain points in your programming journey.
-- I’m interested in Programming, Reading, Learn new things.
+- I’m interested in Programming, Reading Books, and learning new things.

 ## Connect with me: